Observables from classical black hole scattering in Scalar-Tensor theory of gravity from worldline quantum field theory: Computation of impulse

 Following the derivation of \eqref{4.19c} we will get, \\\\ \hfsetfillcolor{gray!10} \hfsetbordercolor{black}

-The integral in \eqref{4.58a} can be further simplified using the logarithimic representation of ArcTan.
-The massless limit also can be taken as \eqref{4.25j}. \\\\ \textbullet $\,\,$ There will be another another diagram topologically equivalent to \eqref{4.57a} contributing to the impulse where one line (scalar) connects with one worldline and the other three (one graviton and two scalars) connect with the other worldline.
+The integral in \eqref{4.58a} can be further simplified using the logarithmic representation of ArcTan.
+The massless limit can also be taken as \eqref{4.25j}. \\\\ \textbullet $\,\,$ There will be another another diagram topologically equivalent to \eqref{4.57a} contributing to the impulse where one line (scalar) connects with one worldline and the other three (one graviton and two scalars) connect with the other worldline.
 The corresponding contribution is,

 Similarly, following the derivation of \eqref{4.19c} we have,\\\\ \hfsetfillcolor{gray!10} \hfsetbordercolor{black}